-Clean air is of utmost requirement for breathing by human and other creatures. uman lungs breathe about 13,000 litres of air a day on a normal pace.
-Therefore, air quality is a very important factor for human body as the lungs have a direct access to it and Oxygen in the air is mixed with blood in the lungs.
+Clean air is of utmost requirement for breathing by human and other creatures.
+A human lungs breathe about 13,000 litres of air a day on a normal pace.
+Therefore, air quality is a very important factor for human body as the lungs has a direct access to it and Oxygen in the air is mixed with blood in the lungs.

-Therefore, contaminated air with harmful substances has a direct effect on damage to the respiratory systems and eventually, the whole body.
+Therefore, contaminated air with harmful substance has a direct effect to damage the respiratory systems and eventually, the whole body.

-The negative impacts on human body were first observed in the highly dense industrialised cities where the first effort to manage the air quality was initiated.
+The negative impact to human body were first observed in the highly dense industrialised cities where the first effort to manage the air quality was initiated.